-82. Rights of bank if unindorsed or irregularly indorsed cheque or certain other document is delivered to it for collection
+82. Rights of bank if unendorsed or irregularly endorsed cheque or certain other document is delivered to it for collection

-- (1) If a cheque, or draft or other document referred to in section 81, which is payable to order, is delivered by the holder to a bank for collection, and such cheque, draft or document is not indorsed or was irregularly indorsed by such holder, such bank has such rights, if any, as it would have had if, upon such delivery, the holder had indorsed it in blank. - (2) If a cheque referred to in section 73 is delivered by the holder to a bank for collection and the holder is indebted to the bank, the bank is deemed to be the holder thereof taking the cheque in pledge for such indebtedness with the same rights and subject to the same liabilities as the holder had.
+- (1) If a draft or other document referred to in section 81, which is payable to order, is delivered by the holder to a bank for collection, and such draft or document is not indorsed or was irregularly indorsed by such holder, such bank has such rights, if any, as it would have had if, upon such delivery, the holder had indorsed it in blank. - (2) If a document referred to in section 73 is delivered by the holder to a bank for collection and the holder is indebted to the bank, the bank is deemed to be the holder thereof taking the document in pledge for such indebtedness with the same rights and subject to the same liabilities as the holder had.

-83. Evidential value of payment of unindorsed or irregularly indorsed cheque or certain other document
+83. Evidential value of payment of unendorsed or irregularly endorsed cheque or certain other document

-If an unindorsed or irregularly indorsed cheque or draft or other document referred to in section 81, has been paid by the bank (including a drawee referred to in subsection (2) of that section) on which it is drawn, such payment is prima facie evidence of the receipt by the payee of the sum mentioned in such cheque, draft or document.
+If an unendorsed or irregularly endorsed draft or other document referred to in section 81, has been paid by the bank on which it is drawn, such payment is prima facie evidence of the receipt by the payee of the sum mentioned in such draft or document.